Feel This Moment: Composition

 "Feel This Moment" was written by Nasri Atweh, Chantal Kreviazuk, Adam Messinger, Sir Nolan, DJ Buddha, Pitbull and Aguilera, while production was handled by Adam Messinger, Nasri Atweh, Sir Nolan and DJ Buddha.
-It interpolates the hook from Norwegian synthpop band A-ha's 1985 hit "Take On Me," and the band members themselves, who wrote "Take On Me," received writing credits for "Feel This Moment."
+It interpolates the hook from Norwegian synthpop band a-ha's 1985 hit "Take On Me," and the band members themselves (Morten Harket, Paul Waaktaar-Savoy, and Magne Furuholmen), who wrote "Take On Me," received writing credits for "Feel This Moment."

 The song is a dance-pop song about stopping to take a moment to appreciate life.
 Set to a thumping club beat, the rapper spits, "Let's stop time and enjoy this moment," followed by Aguilera belting, "One day when my light is glowing, I'll be in my castle golden; But until the gates are open, I just wanna feel this moment."
 Pitbull makes reference to E.L.
 James's best-selling erotic novel, 50 Shades of Grey, when he raps, "She read books, especially about red rooms and tie-ups."
 According to Jason Lipshut of Billboard, "Feel This Moment" is structured much like Pitbull's "Get It Started," which in turn featured Shakira.
 With the chord progression of Am—D—G—C—G/B, the song is written in the key of G major.
 According to the sheet music at musicnotes.com, the song is written in common time with a tempo of 136 beats per minute.